-Mastering the art of compressing real life in 5-minute STAR openers.
-Here is how I recommend preparing.
-First, watch real-life interviews on my YouTube channel to feel for interview answers that don't necessarily go well.
+Mastering the art of compressing real life in 10-minute STAR openers.
+Here is how we recommend preparing.
+First, watch our YouTube channel to get a basic understanding of what is required to form a decent STAR response to a behavioural interview question.
 Second, read the article about STAR Method pitfalls.
-Third, find interview partners (you can join our Community for this - it's free), and get plenty of feedback on your responses.
+Third, find interview partners (you can get our FREE course and get access to Day One Careers FREE Community), and get plenty of feedback on your responses.

 Amazon Interview Preparation: Bringing It All Together

-I've created a collection of resources to help you prepare for your Amazon Interview.
+We've created a collection of resources to help you prepare for your Amazon Interview.
 While you don't need to use any of them to do well, they are here for you to make your life easier.
-It's a series of shortcuts, if you will.
-But, I am confident that you will find them of high quality.
-I poured my heart, soul, and experience interviewing candidates for Amazon (while I was in the business) and coaching candidates when I left.
+It's a series of shortcuts if you will.
+But, we are confident that you will find them of high quality.
+We poured our hearts, souls, and experience interviewing candidates for Amazon and coaching candidates when we left into these products.

 First, check out the rest of the articles in this blog.
 This article tries to give you a whistle-stop overview of the Amazon Interview process and should be an excellent place to start your preparation routine.

-Third, I've used my own experience and research to create two signature pieces of training - Amazon Interview Bootcamp (focused on competencies) and STAR Method Bootcamp (focused on STAR interview techniques).
+Third, we've used our own experience and research to create a signature piece of training - Amazon Interview Whizz.
 This all-inclusive training set leaves no stone unturned.
 You will develop a deep understanding of all Leadership Principles, quirks and peculiarities, master STAR format and loads more.
-Please don't take my word for it and read live testimonials to find my training and coaching reviews.
+Please don't take our word for it and read live testimonials to find our training and coaching reviews.

-As ever, if you have any questions, feel free to reach out to me via our Community.
+As ever, if you have any questions, feel free to reach out to us via our Community.